1991-92: VISIONING CONFERENCES

 2009: Nea Opens its doors

 Opening its doors in 2009, Nea Community Learning Center started with grades K through 9, and became Alameda's first K-12 charter school over the next three years.
 From its founding, Nea emphasized the integration of science, technology, art, math and humanities across the curriculum.
-A central gathering place, known as "The Tree", provides the space and flexibility for this creativity to thrive.
-Nea's immediate success and rapid growth confirmed the community's desire for a research-based educational alternative, especially at the elementary level.
+A central gathering place, known as "The Tree", provides the space for this creativity to thrive.
+Nea's immediate success and rapid growth confirmed the community's desire for a research-based educational alternative, especially at the elementary school level.

 2014: Nea gets a new home